SINTEF/sensapp/net.modelbased.sensapp.backyard.gatling.ws/README.md

 If the folder "1.5.2" create it.
 Paste the jar file into this "1.5.2" directory and rename it as "gatling-websocket-1.5.2.jar".

-Now you have added websocket support to the Gatling library.
+Now you have added websocket support to the Gatling library and every thing should work fine.